 Awards and Recognition

-After more than a century in business, the D’Esopo family has a reputation that speaks for itself.
-Each year since 2000, the D’Esopo Funeral Chapel is proud to have been awarded the coveted Pursuit of Excellence Award from the National Funeral Directors Association (NFDA).
+After more than a century in business, the D'Esopo family has a reputation that speaks for itself.
+Each year since 2000, the D'Esopo Funeral Chapel is proud to have been awarded the coveted Pursuit of Excellence Award from the National Funeral Directors Association (NFDA).
 They currently are the longest participating funeral home in the state of Connecticut to receive this award.
-In 2010, we were inducted into the NFDA's Hall of Excellence, a distinction bestowed on less than 1 percent of all funeral homes nationally.
-In 2019, D’Esopo Funeral Chapel received the Best of Bereavement Services Award from the Connecticut River Valley Chamber of Commerce.
+In 2010, we were inducted into the NFDA's Hall of Excellence, a distiction bestowed on less than 1 percent of all funeral homes nationally.
+D'Esopo Funeral Chapel received the 2019 and 2020 Best of Bereavement Services awards from the Wethersfield Chamber of Commerce.